minhnguyenit14/git-study/README.md

 # git-study
-This is a simpole project
+This is a simpole project.
+Good mood for days!
 ## Introduction
 This is another example
 ## Purpose